-St. Therese Catholic School has full North Central and "AdvancEd" Accreditation.
+St. Therese Catholic Classical School has full accreditation under the authority of Archbishop Samuel J. Aquila and the Archdiocese of Denver.
 The Extended Care Program and the Pre-School classes are licensed by the State of Colorado Department of Human Services.
 (Archdiocesan Policy No. 1010).